koudyk/koudyk.github.io/src/content/posts/2025-12-11_LIBR509_reflection/index.md

 They suggest that it can be more useful to have many freely input tags assigned by users, rather than a handful of subject headings assigned by expert catalogers.

 Again, because my PhD work involved doing meta-research on academic journal articles, I wondered how this could be applied to research.
-Of course, most journals require authors to keywords when they submit their articles, and sometimes they are free to enter whatever they like, that is, they don’t need to use a controlled vocabulary.
+Of course, most journals require authors to input keywords when they submit their articles, and sometimes they are free to enter whatever they like, that is, they don’t need to use a controlled vocabulary.
 But I have found that authors almost always supply keywords related to the *subject* of their research, rather than the *methods*, for example.
 Since researchers also almost never mention specific methods in their titles or abstracts, it is very difficult to find a set of papers that use a certain method by using a systematic search string.
 If readers could tag papers with information relevant to them, perhaps eventually we would end up with labels for papers that don't just cover subjects.
-One thing that I want to look into related to this, is whether the Zotero citation management software collects the tags that users give to articles in their collections of papers on their computer.
+One thing that I want to look into related to this is whether the Zotero citation management software collects the tags that users give to articles in their collections of papers on their computer.

 ## References